FOR IMMEDIATE RELEASE

 MISSOULA, Mont. – Defenders of Wildlife says the proposed delisting of Yellowstone-area grizzly bears from the Endangered Species Act should be withdrawn (comments submitted to the U.S. Fish and Wildlife Service (the Service) today).

-Jamie Rappaport Clark, president and CEO of Defenders of Wildlife and former director of the U.S. Fish and Wildlife Service, issued the following statement:
+Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife and former director of the U.S. Fish and Wildlife Service, issued the following statement:

 “The historic comeback of the Yellowstone grizzly bear population is truly a remarkable achievement.
 But the current proposal threatens progress made to date.